Neural Supersampling and Denoising for Real-time Path Tracing

 • Highly optimized performance for real-time path tracing at 4K resolution.

 With these goals, we research a Neural Supersampling and Denoising technique which generates high quality denoised and supersampled images at higher display resolution than render resolution for real-time path tracing with a single neural network.
 Inputs include a noisy color image rendered with one sample per pixel and a few guide buffers that are readily available in rendering engines, like albedo, normal, roughness, depth, and specular hit distance at low resolution.
 Temporally accumulated noisy input buffers increase the effective samples per pixel of noisy images.
 History output is also reprojected by motion vectors for temporal accumulation.
-The neural network is trained with large number of path tracing images to predict multiple filtering weights and decides how to temporally accumulate, denoise and upscale extremely noisy low-resolution images.
+The neural network is trained with a large number of path tracing images to predict multiple filtering weights and decides how to temporally accumulate, denoise and upscale extremely noisy low-resolution images.
 Our technique can replace multiple denoisers used for different lighting effects in rendering engine by denoising all noise in a single pass as well as at low resolution.
 Depending on use cases, a denoising-only output can be utilized, which is identical to 1x upscaling by skipping upscale filtering.
 We show a sneak peek of our quality results here.

 Figure 3.
-Workflow of our Neural Supersampling and Denoising.link to fullsize image (450K)
+Workflow of our Neural Supersampling and Denoising.link to full-size image (450K)

 Figure 4.
-Denoised and upscaled result to 4K resolution for Bistro scene[9].
+Denoised and upscaled result to 4K resolution for Bistro scene [9].
 Input is a noisy image path traced with 1 sample per pixel in 1920×1080.link to fullsize image (17.3MB)

 References